hbedard84/tutorialReadMe/README.md

 *Important: To test this method, you will need to download the Google Authenticator App for your phone.*

-### Step 1:  Prepare Project File Structure
+### Prepare Project File Structure
 - In routes folder, add file googleAuthenticator.js
 - In views folder, add file account.hbs
 - In views folder, add a new folder googleAuthenticator
 - In views/googleAuthenticator folder, add 3 files: index.hbs, twoFactorSuccess.hbs, validateCode.hbs

-### Step 2:  Set up project to store the user's 2FA method preference
+### Set up project to store the user's 2FA method preference
 - In models/user.js, add 2 fields to schema definition:
   `secretKey: String,
    twoFAMethod: String`
-- In views/account.hbs, create buttons which will save the user's preferred 2FA method to the user account and update the model
+- In views/account.hbs, create button which will direct the user to the 2FA view

   `<a class="btn btn-primary" href="./googleAuthenticator/" >Google Authentication</a>`

-### Step 3:  Connect authenticator router in app.js
+### Connect authenticator router in app.js
-- Above the index router require (line 11), insert `var googleAuthenticatorRouter = require('./routes/googleAuthenticator');`
+- Above the index router require, insert `var googleAuthenticatorRouter = require('./routes/googleAuthenticator');`
-- Above the index router use (line 47), insert `app.use('/googleAuthenticator', googleAuthenticatorRouter);`
+- Above the index router use, insert `app.use('/googleAuthenticator', googleAuthenticatorRouter);`

-### Step 4:  Install the Required NPM Packages
+### Install the Required NPM Packages
 - In terminal, be sure you are in the project directory, then run these commands:
   - `npm i speakeasy`
   - `npm i node-qrcode`

-### Step 5:  Configure the authenticator router
+### Configure the authenticator router
 - Open routes/googleAuthenticator.js
 - Import express, passport and the user model, and create the router object